Transfer on Death Deeds in Montana

 Unless otherwise specified in the TODD, a designated beneficiary must survive the owner to acquire an interest in the property.
 If a designated beneficiary does not survive the owner and there is no language stating the interest does not lapse, the interest ends.

 Example 3: Same situation as in example 2.
-However, John specifically states in the TODD that if any primary designated beneficiary does not survive him, then his/her interest does not lapse.
-John further indicates the deceased designated beneficiary’s interest shall be distributed to his/her descendants by right of representation.
+However, John specifically states in the TODD that if any primary designated beneficiary does not survive him, then their interest does not lapse.
+John further indicates the deceased designated beneficiary’s interest shall be distributed to their descendants by right of representation.

 Owners can choose to title the real property in two or more designated beneficiaries as tenants in common or as joint tenants with rights of survivorship.